GDGSurrey/annotated-ml-papers/spg.md

 Figure 8: Schema Differences after Incorporating Business Rules

 The above example demonstrates a portion of the redundant creations that occur during the business decision-making process.
 In knowledge graph management, extracting complex implicit associations from basic facts is a fundamental requirement.
-However, we need to address how to avoid continuous schema expansion caused by the refinement of business objectives and ensure the logical consistency between rule calculations and the underlying facts.
+However, [<span style="background-color: darkorange;">we need to address how to avoid continuous schema expansion caused by the refinement of business objectives and ensure the logical consistency between rule calculations and the underlying facts.</span>](# "Avoid schema expansion and ensure rule-fact consistency.")
 These are fundamental issues that knowledge management must address.

 ## **2.2 Challenges in Applying LPG to the Risk Mining Knowledge Graph**